fedora-modularity/dependency-report/modules/nginx/README.md

 # nginx
 This is a dependency report for the nginx module.

+An initial [modulemd file](nginx.yaml) has been generated.
+It is experimental and probably unusable at this point.
 ## Dependencies
 ## Binary packages (all arches combined)
 * `glibc-all-langpacks`